 Spectrophotometric quantification

 The quantification of released glucose residues from starch was achieved following (Rufty & Huber, 1983) protocol.
 The method combined two enzymatic activities: hexoquinase, that phosphorylated glucose residues, and glucose-6-phosphate dehydrogenase (G6PDH) that reduced NAD+ oxidizing the phosphorylated glucose.
-NADH generated could be measured at 340 nm and corelated to glucose concentration in a ratio 1:1 (Fig. 11).
+NADH generated could be measured at 340 nm and correlated to glucose concentration in a ratio 1:1 (Fig. 11).

 To achieve that measurement, quartz spectrophotometer cuvettes were used containing: